vabhv1903/Decentralized-RideShare/README.md

     - Ride has been canceled.

-### subscriptions (Emitted Events)
+### Subscriptions (Emitted Events)

 Events are emitted when a contract method is called that changes the ride state.
-Thus by subscribing to events allows both parties to be notified with the new ride state or confirming the call was successful.
+Thus, by subscribing to events allows both parties to be notified with the new ride state or confirming the call was successful.